kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-Pod spec gains one optional field, `restoreFrom`, a name reference to a `PodCheckpoint` in the same namespace.
-The additional bytes are negligible (a single name string).
+Pod spec gains one optional field, `restoreFrom`, a reference to a `PodCheckpoint` in the same namespace with optional runtime options (at most 64 entries).
+RuntimeClass gains an optional `podCheckpoint` allow-list of option keys.
+Both are small and set only when the feature is used.

 The feature also adds `PodCheckpoint` objects — one per checkpoint operation, each embedding a sanitized, kilobyte-scale `PodTemplateSpec` (kept in full rather than as a hash so the equality